WolfDWyc/harlem/README.md

 ### Concurrent exporters

 Some of Harlem's exporters are concurrent, meaning they export the data in a separate thread or process.
+Harlem takes a great effort to ensure these exporters are safe to use, but generally speaking - concurrency can cause hard-to-debug issues, so here's a rundown of how Harlem handles concurrency:

 Apart from the obvious `ExecutorHarExporter`, `BackgroundThreadHarExporter` (`in_background="thread"`) and `BackgroundProcessHarExporter` (`in_background="process"`) exporters,